DaanMol/project/PROCESS.md

 # day 10
 Friday
 Fixed overlap in the stacked bar chart of congress seats.
-Had to do something with checking wheter they fell out of the graph.
+Had to do something with checking whether they fell out of the graph.

 # day 11
 Monday